awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SQLServer.md

 Remember to start the job that truncates SQL Server transaction logs\.
 Otherwise, storage on your SQL Server instance might fill up\.

-## Optional settings when using Amazon RDS for SQL Server as a source for AWS DMS<a name="CHAP_Source.SQLServer.OptionalSettings"></a>
+## Recommended settings when using Amazon RDS for SQL Server as a source for AWS DMS<a name="CHAP_Source.SQLServer.OptionalSettings"></a>

 When you work with Amazon RDS for SQL Server as a source, the capture job relies on the parameters `maxscans` and `maxtrans`\.
 These parameters govern the maximum number of scans that the capture does on the transaction log and the number of transactions that are processed for each scan\.